xmos/lib_xua/doc/rst/using_adv_mixer.rst

 Mixer
 =====

 Since the mixer has no I/O the instantiation is straight forward.
-Communication wise, the mixer cores are inserted between the `AudioHub` and Buffering core(s)
+Communication wise, the mixer threads are inserted between the `AudioHub` and Buffering thread(s)

-It takes three channel ends as parameters, one for audio to/from the buffering core(s), one for audio to/from the `AudioHub` core and another one for control requests from the `Endpoint0` core.
+It takes three channel ends as parameters, one for audio to/from the buffering thread(s), one for audio to/from the `AudioHub` thread and another one for control requests from the `Endpoint0` thread.

 The mixer task will automatically handle the change in mix count based on the current sample frequency (communicated via the data channels from the buffering task).